Terms of website use

 (f) transmit, post or email any Content or be involved in behaviour, which in our opinion is explicit, racist, abusive, threatening, bullying, harassing, libellous or obscene or encouraging illegal activity; and / or

 (g) transmit, post or email to any Content or be involved in behaviour which could otherwise be capable of offending other users.

-Some of the features of our site (or on-going use of it) may only be accessible to companies that have purchased a membership (Member).
-To become a Member, companies will be guided through the following steps:
+Some of the features of our site (or ongoing use of it) may only be accessible to companies that have purchased a licence from Neighbourly (Licensed Member).
+To become a Licensed Member, companies will be guided through the following steps:

 (a) an individual representing the company must first register with the site (Company User);